 All of the points described above are issues that a family lawyer can help you with.
 It might be sensible to enter into a Cohabitation Agreement with your partner which sets out each person’s rights and obligations.
 This is a form of contract between the two of you, and it can be incredibly useful to refer back to later on.
 In addition, a Declaration of Trust is extremely important for anyone who plans to own property in unequal shares with another.

 If you think that you would benefit from some tailored advice about any of these issues then please contact Harbour Family Law.
-One of our experienced family solicitors will be happy to discuss your circumstances with you.
+One of our experienced family solicitors in Bristol will be happy to discuss your circumstances with you.

 The news articles and blogs contained on this website do not constitute legal advice in relation to any particular situation.
 While Harbour Family Law aims to ensure that the information is correct (for England & Wales) at the date on which it is added to the website, the legal position can change frequently, and content will not always be updated following any relevant changes.
 You therefore acknowledge and agree that Harbour Family Law Ltd accept no liability whatsoever in contract, tort or otherwise for any loss of damage caused by or arising directly or indirectly in connection with any use or reliance on the contents of our website to the extent that such liability cannot be excluded by law.